digitaltechnologyandcultures/DICE_Instructor_Handbook/philosophy_and_approach.md

 * Practical experience and skills that can be put to use building things.
 * Thoughtful reflection on those skills and experiences so that students understand the deeper ramifications and meaning of their education.
 * Clear communication of both praise and instruction throughout the learning process.
+* Timely and specific feedback designed to help students further develop the skills and knowledge.

+Our course and program design is strongly influenced by the key principles of the [Ignatian Pedagogical Paradigm](https://en.wikipedia.org/wiki/Ignatian_Pedagogical_Paradigm):

+* Context
+* Experience
+* Reflection
+* Action
+* Evaluation

+These concepts are described in relation to online teaching and learning in the [Framework for Course Innovation](http://cope.seattleu.edu/framework-for-course-innovation.html) from the SU Center for Digital Learning and Instruction.